 Product decisions start with an understanding of what a product is, viz., the product offering is not the thing itself, but rather the total package of benefits obtained by the customer.
 This is called as the total product concept.
 For example, a watch from Rediff.com is not just a watch but one shipped within 24 hours of order and unconditionally guaranteed.
 This broad conception of a 'product' is key to seeing possible points of differentiation from competitors.
 The following chart illustrates the total product concept.

 The 'generic' product is no longer sought (leave alone bought!) by the customers.
-For transport, a scooter without cushion seats, handle covers, side mirrors, etc is adequate.
 It merely represents customer need fulfillment.
-But one would expect some sort of comfort in starting, sitting and driving the scooter.
 The expected product represents the customers' minimal purchase conditions.
 When such customer expectations are met, it leads to customer satisfaction.

-The augmented product represents the customers' wish-list.
-It is the basic product with all extra features that makes the scooter convenient and safe.
+The augmented product represents the customers' wishlist.
 It leads to customer delight.
 Beyond the augmented product, lies the potential product which represents all that this product can become in the future.
 It represents the customers' dream.
-In case of a scooter, it may be one with foldable sunshad with sensors that change the direction of scooter to avoid accidents.
-More enthusiastic expectation is, a flying one that avoids road traffic jams.